department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/topline summary- research findings.md

 > "I like it, knowing I won't need to backtrack on information I provided over the years.
 I am glad to see that they are keeping record of what they have.
 If it were me now I would say it will be a lot easier than I thought."

 > What do you expect to happen next (after seeing the alert)?
 “That they would already have a lot of the financial information because of the rating I have which makes me unemployable.
-I am rated at 80, but paid at 100 so they would have my financial information because I can't work over a certain number of hours a year or I lose the 100 percent rating.”
+I am rated at 80, but paid at 100 so they would have my financial information because I can't work over a certain number of hours a year or I lose the 100% rating.”